mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2005"
 	%} </li>

+ <p style="color:orange"> A foundational paper discussing ways to visualize treespace (and thus to tell if, for example, your different models are yielding different inferences).
+Promotes mult-dimensional scaling (MDS), those images that Mike showed with each tree represented by a colored dot arrayed in two-dimensional space. </p>

 	<li> {% include citation.html
 		authors = "Huang, Wen, Guifang Zhou, Melissa Marchand, Jeremy R. Ash, David Morris, Paul Van Dooren, Jeremy M. Brown, Kyle A. Gallivan, and Jim C. Wilgenbusch"